KUFM (FM)

 KUFM (89.1 FM) is a radio station licensed to Missoula, Montana.
 The station is owned by the University of Montana, and serves as the flagship station of Montana Public Radio.

 History

-Montana Public Radio began on January 31, 1965, when KUFM in Missoula signed on as a 10-watt campus radio station.
+Montana Public Radio began on January 31, 1965, when KUFM signed on as a 10-watt campus radio station.
 In 1974, it became a charter member of National Public Radio.
 It also has a children's corner.

-Starting in the late 1970s, it began building translators across western Montana.
+Starting in the late 1970s, KUFM began building translators across western Montana.
 Its first full-power satellite, in Great Falls, signed on in 1984.
 In 1999, a signal extension project funded mostly by a federal grant made it possible to sign on new stations in Kalispell and Hamilton and upgrade translators in Butte and Helena to full-power stations.